SUNYOpt/TP3Py/README.md

 # Modular Streaming Pipeline of Eye/Head Tracking Data Using Tobii Pro Glasses 3
 This repository accompanies the [paper](https://www.biorxiv.org/content/10.1101/2022.09.02.506255v1) on open-source python library for real-time collection and analysis of eye/head Tracking data.

+Write the following in the terminal to start streaming.
+'''
+python3 TP3Py_main.py
+'''

 # Ubuntu Installation
 Installing Gstreamer, Opencv, and pyqt5: